-The Queen City Group is a 12-step recovery group based on the principles of Alcoholics Anonymous.
-We strive to provide a safe and sober environment for the lesbian or gay alcoholic where she or he can pursue a program of recovery amid our supportive, friendly fellowship.
-Attendance at the Queen City Group is not restricted to the LGBTQ community.
+The Queen City Group is a 12-step recovery group of Alcoholics Anonymous.
+We strive to provide a safe and sober environment for the lesbian or gay alcoholic where she or he can pursue a program of recovery in a supportive, friendly fellowship.
+Anyone can attend a Queen City Group meeting regardless of their sexual orientation.

 Below you will find our meeting list with times, descriptions and locations.
-The Queen City Group meets seven days a week in the greater Cincinnati area.
-If you are new to recovery, or wondering if AA is right for you, scroll to the bottom of this page for some helpful links.
+The Queen City Group meets seven days a week.
+If you are new to recovery, or wondering if AA is right for you, links to additional resources may be found at the bottom of this page.

-If you have questions regarding The Queen City Group or would like to speak to somebody in person, contact David C. at 513.546-2336.
+If you have questions regarding The Queen City Group or would like to speak to somebody in person, contact Mark T. at 513.293-0831.

 Location for ALL Meetings: